-Bank of mum and dad 'feels the pinch'
+Bank of Mum and Dad 'feels the pinch'

 - Some older home buyers also rely on the Bank of Mum and Dad, with 20% of those aged between 45 and 55 receiving help

+"People are feeling a bit of a pinch around the economy and therefore we're seeing pretty much a national trend outside of London for less to be given," L&G chief executive Nigel Wilson told the BBC.

-"The volume of transactions depending on Bank of Mum and Dad funding keeps on growing, even as parents find it harder to provide as much money for the deposit," said L&G chief executive Nigel Wilson.
+"The volume of transactions depending on Bank of Mum and Dad funding keeps on growing, even as parents find it harder to provide as much money for the deposit."

 He said it was not "sustainable or fair" for parents and young people to "remain so co-dependent when it comes to housing purchases".